vopiteam/irrlicht/README.md

-IrrlichtMt version 1.9
+IrrlichtKW version 1.9
 ======================

 The Irrlicht Engine is an open source realtime 3D engine written in C++.

-This is a fork by the [Minetest](https://github.com/minetest) developers that was stripped-down and customized specifically for use in Minetest.
+This is a fork by the [Kawaii World](https://github.com/vopiman) developers that was stripped-down and customized specifically for use in Kawaii World.
-It is intentionally not compatible to upstream and is planned to be eventually absorbed into Minetest.
+It is intentionally not compatible to upstream and is planned to be eventually absorbed into Kawaii World.

 Build
 -----